-Council requests the EIS demonstrate why the proposal has limited connectivity to Inland Rail, and why provision for potential future connections by corridor identification and associated land acquisition has not been addressed.
-This is of particularly importance in high production agricultural areas where there is an opportunity for road freight movements to be shifted to rail with the provision of operationally efficient connections to existing regional lines to both existing and new markets domestically and export.
+Council requests the EIS demonstrate why the proposal has minimal connectivity to Inland Rail, particularly in high production agricultural areas where there is an opportunity for road freight movements to be shifted to rail with the provision of operationally efficient connections to existing regional lines to both existing and new markets domestically and export.
 Specifically, the EIS must demonstrate, through an appropriate benefit cost analysis (BCA) and economic model, the operational cost of additional train kilometres travelled due to inefficient connections and potential impact to accessing existing and new markets.
-Taking in account forecast growth in regional train movements due to the implementation of the NSW Special Activation Precincts, and forecast grain markets as a result of demographic change and market access resulting directly from Inland Rail.
-The BCA should have reference to Future Transport Strategy 2056 (TfNSW, 2018), NSW Draft Freight and Ports Plan (TfNSW, 2018), A 20-Year Economic Vision for Regional NSW (July 2018) and Australia's Grain Outlook 2030 (GRDC, 2019).
+Taking in account forecast growth in regional train movements due to the implementation of the NSW Special Activation Precincts, and forecast grain markets as result of demographic change and market access resulting directly from Inland Rail.
+THE BCA should have reference to Future Transport Strategy 2056 (TfNSW, 2018), NSW Draft Freight and Ports Plan (TfNSW, 2018), A 20-Year Economic Vision for Regional NSW (July 2018) and Australia's Grain Outlook 2030 (GRDC, 2019).

-3.3 Incomplete assessment of impacts to Council roads during construction and operation
+3.3 Incomplete assessment of impacts to Council/Public roads during construction and operation

-The EIS fails to provide a complete assessment of the impact to Council roads during construction and operation, relying on the successful contractor to negotiate the Construction Environmental Management Plan (CEMP) and its sub-plan the Traffic,

-Transport and Access Management Plan.
+The EIS fails to provide a complete assessment of the impact to Council/Public roads during construction and operation, relying on the successful contractor to negotiate the Construction Environmental Management Plan (CEMP) and its sub-plan the Traffic, Transport and Access Management Plan.
 Council expects there should be no lasting impacts to Council controlled and other classified roads as a result of the Project.
-Council request that a rail possession strategy and Traffic, Transport and Access Management Plan be prepared in consultation with both TfNSW and Council to minimise transfer of rail freight impacts to the road network and construction traffic impacts on the road network.
+Council request that a rail possession strategy and Traffic, Transport and Access Management Plan be prepared in consultation with both Transport for NSW (TfNSW) and Council to minimise transfer of rail freight impacts to the road network and construction traffic impacts on the road network.